PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 ![Migrator 3000 config](../images/tutorials/migrate-eu-cloud/migrator-config.png)

 After clicking save, the Migrator 3000 app will start running.
 You can view its progress in Logs (three points icon).
+This will take a while, so be prepared to wait.

 ## Finished complete migration